emmanuel39hanks/profile-update/README.md

 ```
 You can use either nodemon or node to run the server.

-Next navigate to the frontend directory in a new terminal session and run the command:
+Now you can navigate to the frontend directory in a new terminal session and run the command:

 ```sh
 $ ng serve --open